 Congratulations to Bette Killion!
-For her poem describing the illustration by Dick Sargent, Bette wins $100—and our gratitude for a job well done.
+For her poem describing the illustration by Dick Sargent, Bette wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our upcoming issue, you can submit your limerick via the entry form here.

 Of course, Bette’s limerick wasn’t the only one we liked!
 Here are some of our favorite runners-up, in no particular order:

 As he’s still tying bows.